 - To apply a specific patch to one or more systems, locate it in the patch list and click the number of systems affected, which takes you to the Affected Systems page of the Patch Details page.
 Select the individual systems to be updated and click the Apply Patches button.
-Double-check the systems to be updated on the confirmation page, then click the Confirm button. - To apply more than one patch to one or more systems, select the systems from the Systems list.
-Click the System Set Manager link in the left navigation bar, then click the Systems tab.
+Double-check the systems to be updated on the confirmation page, then click the Confirm button. - To apply more than one patch to one or more systems, select the systems from the Main Menu > Systems > Systems list.
+Click the Main Menu > Systems > System Set Manager > Overview, then click the Systems tab.
 After ensuring the appropriate systems are selected, click the Patches tab, select the patches to apply, and click the Apply Patches button.
 Schedule a date and time for the patch to be applied.
 Default is the current date.
 Click the Confirm button.
 You can follow the progress of the patch application via the Pending Actions list.
 Refer to Chapter 16, Schedule for more details.

-If you use scheduled package installation, the packages or patches are installed via the SUSE Manager daemon (rhnsd).
-You must enable the SUSE Manager daemon on your systems.
-For more information about the SUSE Manager daemon, see .
+If you use scheduled package installation, the packages or patches are installed via the Uyuni daemon (rhnsd).
+You must enable the Uyuni daemon on your systems.
+For more information about the Uyuni daemon, see Book "Best Practices", Chapter 8 "Contact Methods", Section 8.2 "Default (the Uyuni Daemon rhnsd)".